-The Clara Bus and Sophie Air will be back again this year to offer breast cancer screening for women 50 – 69 years old in Eeyou Istchee.
+The Clara Bus will be back again this year to offer breast cancer screening for women 50 – 69 years old in Eeyou Istchee.

-Cree Health Board is excited to announce that the Clara Bus and Sophie Air will be visiting your community this year in partnership with Quebec’s Public Health Institute (INSPQ).
+Cree Health Board is excited to announce that the Clara Bus will be visiting your community this year in partnership with Quebec’s Public Health Institute (INSPQ).

 This year’s tour will kick off in Eastmain, beginning on Monday, March 8, before continuing to Wemindji and Chisasibi.

-Dates for breast cancer screening in Whapmagoostui, offered through Sophie Air, will be determined soon.
+Dates for breast cancer screening for Whapmagoostui clients will be determined soon.
 The Clara Bus is planned to visit Mistissini, Oujé-Bougoumou, and Nemaska beginning in June, and to Waskaganish and Waswanipi in Fall of this year.